 Executing strategy in a fast-paced environment is a crucial focus for every business executive.
 Developing strategies around uncertainty and tough decisions can be a challenging process.
 So much so, in fact, that research commissioned by Anaplan recently found that only 15 percent of businesses execute on their plans.

-Instead, many executives drift away from strategic planning and toward more comprehensive planning initiatives around goals, initiatives, and budgets.
+Instead, many executives drift away from the strategic planning process and toward more comprehensive planning initiatives around goals, initiatives, and budgets.
 Because producing better business results starts with a better way of acting on strategy, for enterprises, strategic planning needs to encompass more than just a process in itself; it needs to align people, processes, and technology with a shared goal of strategic data-driven decision-making.

 With today’s steady evolution of every business function, business leaders need to push forward with change-adaptable technology.
 Strategic planning can help.